 “Hero’s Journey” Results in One-of-a-Kind Yoga & Healing

 LOS ANGELES -- His name is Mas Vidal and he is a modern hero.
 In the Joseph Campbell mythological sense of the word.
 He’s been on “the hero’s journey” for much of his adult life, and is now sharing with Angelenos the unique result of his adventure.
-Vidal is celebrating the tenth anniversary of his Dancing Shiva Yoga & Ayurveda (DSYA) center on Beverly Boulevard in West Hollywood.
+Vidal is celebrating the 14th anniversary of his Dancing Shiva Yoga & Ayurveda (DSYA) center on Beverly Boulevard in West Hollywood (Location changed in 2012).
 But what this potent combination of healing modalities actually offers, and Mas’s personal journey, are the real stories ….
 With yoga practice so popular these days, what could Mas possibly deliver at Dancing Shiva to distinguish his services?
 Vidal makes the point that the end goal of Western health is longevity.
 The end goal of Eastern health, however, is spiritual realization.

 According to Mas, Dancing Shiva is the original center dedicated to the practice, education and lifestyle of the great Vedic sciences of Yoga and Ayurveda.
 In this tradition, Veda is knowledge and Yoga is practice.
 “The root of every healing system known to man is Ayurveda,” Vidal points out.
 “It’s all about energy, our fundamental nature as energy.
 And Yoga is an eternal tradition, based on universal laws and truth.”